warnerm06/twitterpated/README.md

     * What will you do if you get stuck?

 # The Assignment
 0. Some instructions are very precise and others are more open ended.
 This is intentional.
 We want you to develop your git skills!
 Take it slow and take the time to understand what you are doing.
 Also, look out for mistakes in the instructions.
+We did his best we could to create a meaningful project for you.
+Unfortunagely there may be some mistakes or not so clear instructions.
+    * When in doubt:
+        * Google
+        * Ask help from your teamates
+        * Ask help on Slack
 1. Each portion of the assignment will have a recomended student to perform the activty.
 A tasks are harder than B tasks and C tasks are the simplest.
 Decide amongst yourselves who does what.
 Again, you can abandon the recomendations if desired.
 It would be beneficial to work through this assignment together instead of doing each part solo.

 2. Each student should copy the files in 'starter' into their own folder(does not need to be a repo).
 Please refer to the finished product as needed.
 Run and understand the following notebooks in this order: